Take a fresh look at your lifestyle.

 Prayer Is the Pillar of Religion

 The very first sign of a righteous Muslim is their observance of prayers.
-A Muslim who does not pray is not only considered a non-practicing Muslim but a sinful Muslim.
+A Muslim who does not pray is a non-practicing and sinful Muslim.
 Yes, intentionally missing prayers is a major sin that must be first repented and then made up for.
 In Surah Baqarah, the second chapter of the first juz of the Quran, Allah describes pious individuals.
 First, they uphold the prayer, and second, they pay the zakat (both the obligatory and recommended Islamic taxes).
-Third, they believe in what has been revealed to Prophet Muhammad (s) (i.e., the Quran) and what has been revealed to the prophets before him (the previous holy scriptures in their undistorted and unaltered forms).
+Third, they believe in what Allah has revealed to Prophet Muhammad (s) (i.e., the Quran) and what He revealed to the prophets before him (the previous holy scriptures in their undistorted and unaltered forms).

 This emphasis on prayer at the beginning of the Quran shows its significance in Allah’s eyes.
 As a result, we must not take our prayers lightly.
 We must not postpone our prayers intentionally when we can offer them at that given moment.
 When Ramadan 2025 arrives, we must value prayer even more.
 Ramadan is the month of Allah.
 In the month of Allah, we must show our servitude to Allah in the best way possible.